El Shaarawys Late Strike Fires Roma Past 10-man Monza - UrduPoint

 "I saw the boys out there with heart and giving their all.
 I praised my team after the match because they showed a lot of character," said Palladino.

-Roma struggled to break down Raffaele Palladino's team even after D'Ambrosio was sent off for two bookable offences.
+Roma struggled to break down Monza even after D'Ambrosio was sent off for two bookable offences.

 The hosts didn't create a decent chance on goal until the 37th minute when Houssem Auoar headed Andrea Belotti's cross straight at Monza goalkeeper Michele Di Gregorio from point blank range.